Below you will find the description of the billing logic and how the billing is calculated for the following bucket resources:

 The second virtual server has two regular and two outside IP addresses.

 Then, the second IP address is compared to the remaining free IP address number.
-1 < 2, so the second IP also is not charged (1 IP of free disk size limit left).
+1 < 2, so the second IP also is not charged (1 IP of free limit left).

 After that, the outside IPs are calculated: